Skip to content

 • ForwardConstruct — humans writing branching logic as Python

-The runtime API is a first-class citizen.
-It’s the path for every use case where “who writes the pipeline” isn’t a human at a keyboard.
+The runtime APIs are first-class citizens.
+They’re the path for every use case where “who writes the pipeline” isn’t a human at a keyboard.

 Documentation © 2025-2026 Constantine Mirin, mirin.pro.
 Licensed under CC BY-ND 4.0.